AnkaShch/ssr_finder/README.md

 # SSR Finder
 ## Introduction
 ssr_finder is a tool for searching for short tandem repeats for a given motive in FASTA sequence files.
+Our algorithm is based on the idea of the [motif_scaper](https://github.com/RobersonLab/motif_scraper) tool.

+ssr_finder is crossplatformed tool.
+It is compatible with python 3 (tested on 3.8).

 ## Installation
 ssr_finder can be installed from the source code: